OuterHavenLLC/App/README.md

 * The Shopping History is now properly documented in real-time.
 * The Checkout and Paid Messages workflow via PayPal have been streamlined, and now use the Parent-View structure.

-### Status Updates (working on it...)
+### Status Updates
 * Members of Congress may now contribute Congressional Notes to add context.
-* Congressional Notes may be voted upon, and the one with the highest vote rank will be attached to the Status Update until another overtakes it.
+* Congressional Notes may be voted upon, and the Note with the highest rating will be attached to the primary content until another overtakes it.
+* Primary Content: Articles, Blog Posts, Forum Posts, and Status Updates. (active so far on statuses, the rest to follow...)

 ### Platform Improvements
 * A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job. (coming soon...)